pluralsight/PSOperations/README.md

 ![](https://travis-ci.org/pluralsight/PSOperations.svg)

 This is an adaptation of the sample code provided in the Advanced NSOperations session of WWDC 2015.
-This code has been updated to work with the latest Swift changes as of Xcode 7 GM.
+This code has been updated to work with the latest Swift changes as of Xcode 7.
 For usage examples, see [WWDC 2015 Advanced NSOperations](https://developer.apple.com/videos/wwdc/2015/?id=226) and/or look at the included unit tests.

 Feel free to fork and submit pull requests, as we are always looking for improvements from the community.